Jared-Enck/Capstone-2/README.md

-# GameNight
+# MyGameNights

 ### Description

-GameNight is a web application for searching board games and creating a digital collection of your games.
+MyGameNights is a web application for searching board games and creating a digital collection of your games.
 It has an estimated value of your collection based on the MSRP of the game.

 <i> Mobile friendly update coming soon! </i>